 Let’s look at the core themes for alpha generation that we’ll cover in this series of techniques:

-• Long/Short Equity Strategies: Learn the value of balancing long positions with short ones to capture gains regardless of market direction.
+- Long/Short Equity Strategies: Isolating stock-specific idiosyncratic risk by balancing long expressions with short positions to harvest alpha regardless of market direction.

 Fundamental Analysis and Stock Selection for Alpha Generation